 Is your website up to snuff?
 How about your SEM?
 Event brochure?
 This checklist will walk you through exactly what you need to do to reach engaged couples.

 As a caterer, a professionally designed website is the most important marketing tool you can have.

 A professionally designed website that shows beautiful, creative work through pictures is the most essential marketing tool for florists who do weddings.

 This family vineyard got a website that could tell their charming origin story, welcome guests, and of course, sell more wine.

 A one-size-fits-all marketing strategy has never been a great plan for wedding venues, but that’s particularly true today when appealing to Millennial brides.

-Hotel email marketing: helpful and timely or annoying and intrusive?
-With the right content, targeting, and timing, you’ll turn subscribers into guests.
+With the right content, targeting, and timing, you’ll turn email subscribers into guests.

 Are they worth it?
 Is it one or the other?
 How do you succeed?
 A few savvy vendors helped us make sense of the two major online wedding marketplaces.

-You don’t do it often, so when you’re devoting the time and money to a photo shoot for your wedding venue collateral, do it right by following our guide.
+When you’re devoting the time and money to a photo shoot, do it right by following our guide.

 So you think luxury hotels can’t use user-generated content (UGC) because it’s not polished enough?
 Take some notes from the Four Seasons, Hyatt, and W Hotels.